fpgmaas/deptry/docs/issues-detection.md

     return httpx.get("https://example.com")
 ```

-_deptry_ will report `requests` as an obsolete dependency because it is not used in the project.
+_deptry_ will report `requests` as an unused dependency because it is not used in the project.

 To fix the issue, `requests` should be removed from `[project.dependencies]`: